-Andrew Baker is in his third season as an athletic trainer at USA Hockey’s National Team Development Program.
-He will primarily serve the U.S. National Under-18 Team in 2013-14.
+Andrew Baker is in his fourth season as an athletic trainer at USA Hockey’s National Team Development Program.
+He will primarily serve the U.S. National Under-17 Team in 2014-15.

-Previously, Baker was a part of the U.S. National Under-18 Team staff that claimed gold at the 2012 International Ice Hockey Federation Men’s Under-18 World Championship in Brno, Czech Republic.
+Last season, Baker was part of the U.S. National Under-18 Team that won the gold medal at the International Ice Hockey Federation Men’s Under-18 World Championship, as well as the 2014 Five Nations Tournament.

 Baker came to the NTDP after spending seven years (2004-11) as an assistant athletic trainer at the University of Virginia.
-While with the Cavaliers, he worked with the football team for six years after working with the women’s basketball program for four seasons.
-Baker served as a liaison to the NCAA Datalys Injury Surveillance System and was an administrator for the Headminder Concussion Resolution Index program during his time with Virginia as well.
+While with the Cavaliers, he worked with the football team for six years and spent four seasons with the women’s basketball program.
+Baker served as a liaison to the NCAA Datalys Injury Surveillance System and was an administrator for the Headminder Concussion Resolution Index program during his time at Virginia.

-Prior to arriving at Virginia, Baker served as the head athletic trainer at the University of Wisconsin–Eau Claire from 2002-04, where he also was a lecturer for three years in the athletic training education program.
+Prior to arriving in Virginia, Baker served as the head athletic trainer at the University of Wisconsin-Eau Claire from 2002-04, where he also was a lecturer for three year in the athletic training education program.
 Before that stint, he was an assistant athletic trainer at the University of Michigan (2000-02).